cujojs/wire/docs/connections.md

 });
 ```

-Similarly, connecting to a events within a DOM node created using the [render factory](dom.md#render-factory).
+Similarly, connecting to events within a DOM node created using the [render factory](dom.md#render-factory).

 ```js
 define({